BoltsFramework/Bolts-ObjC/Readme.md

 Following an App Link allows your app to provide the best user experience (as defined by the receiving app) when a user navigates to a link.
 Bolts makes this process simple, automating the steps required to follow a link:

-1. Resolve the App Link by getting the App Link metadata from the HTML at the URL specified
+1. Resolve the App Link by getting the App Link metadata from the HTML at the URL specified.
-2. Step through App Link targets relevant to the device being used, checking whether the app that can handle the target is present on the device
+2. Step through App Link targets relevant to the device being used, checking whether the app that can handle the target is present on the device.
-3. If an app is present, build a URL with the appropriate al_applink_data specified and navigate to that URL
+3. If an app is present, build a URL with the appropriate al_applink_data specified and navigate to that URL.
-4. Otherwise, open the browser with the original URL specified
+4. Otherwise, open the browser with the original URL specified.

 In the simplest case, it takes just one line of code to navigate to a URL that may have an App Link: